cjsheets/FCC-Image-Search-Abstraction/README.md

 This app underwent a major rewrite to simplify the codebase, improve readability and remove dependencies.

-The next step is to develop tests for the file-metadata component and node server.
+The next step is to develop tests for the display component and node server.

 The old version will remain available in the 1.0.0 branch.